 In 2010/2011 Council initiated a Takaka River Flood Hazard modelling project which aimed to provide further information and understanding on the nature of the flood hazard posed by the lower Takaka River.
-This project has progressed to initial public discussion of the model outputs and potential responses to the risk identified in early 2012.
-Just prior to adoption of the LTP the Council decided to not progress further work on regulatory planning responses to Takaka's flood risk.
-This includes work on opening a new development area at Park Avenue.
+This project has progressed (as of February 2012) to initial public discussion of the model outputs and potential responses to the risk identified.
+It is anticipated that this work will be well progressed by the end of 2012 and will provide guidance for decisions on existing urban development and future planning in the Takaka area.
+Until such time as the community and Council have identified a preferred response to the flood hazard risk, planned work on opening a new development area at Park Avenue has been placed on hold.
 Through the Landscape Project in Golden Bay there may also be implications for future development in other locations listed in the paragraph above.